yalue/onnxruntime_go/README.md

 accelerator support will be skipped on systems or onnxruntime builds that don't support them.

-Currently, this repository includes a copy of `onnxruntime.dll` for AMD64 Windows, and `onnxruntime_arm64.so` for ARM64 Linux in its `test_data` directory, in order to (hopefully!) allow all tests to pass on those systems without users needing to copy additional libraries beyond cloning this repository.
+Currently, this repository includes a copy of the onnxruntime shared libraries for a few systems, including AMD64 windows, ARM64 Linux, and ARM64 darwin.
+These should allow tests to pass on those systems without users needing to copy additional libraries beyond cloning this repository.
 In the future, however, this may change if support for more systems are added or removed.

 You may want to use a different version of the `onnxruntime` shared library for a couple reasons.
 In particular:

- 1. The included shared library copies do not include support for CUDA or other accelerated execution providers, so CUDA-related tests will always fail.
+ 1. The included shared library copies do not include support for CUDA or other accelerated execution providers, so CUDA-related tests will always be skipped if you use the default libraries in this repo.

  2. Many systems, including AMD64 and i386 Linux, and ARM64 or x86 osx, do not
-    have shared libraries included in test_data in the first place.
+    have shared libraries included in `test_data/` in the first place.
 (At least for now.)

 If these or other reasons apply to you, the test code will check the `ONNXRUNTIME_SHARED_LIBRARY_PATH` environment variable before attempting to